MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 Get-EXOMailbox -ResultSize 10 -PropertySets All
 ```

-  > NOTE
+> [!NOTE]
 > We highly discourage using the _PropertySets_ parameter with the value `All` because it slows down the cmdlet and reduces reliability.
 Always use the _PropertySets_ and _Properties_ parameters to retrieve only the requires properties.

 ## Release notes